wepublish/wepublish/README.md

 ## Debugging via VSCode

-There are several launch configurations that allow you to attach
+There are several launch configurations that allow you to attach the debugger to the service containers.